Bespoke, Custom & Personalised Cakes

 Personalised buttercream birthday cake with a simple message plaque.

-Personalisation keeps the cake design intact and adds a defined finishing touch.
+Personalisation keeps the cake design intact and adds a defined identifying detail.

 This is the right route when you already love the cake and do not wish to interfere with a good thing.
-You are simply adding a finishing touch that makes it feel personal rather than off the shelf: a birthday message, names, a date or something simple, defined and human.
+You are simply adding a name, age, date, initials, supplied photo print or short message that makes it specific to the occasion.

 04 At A Glance